Snowflake-Labs/schemachange/README.md

 To pass variables to schemachange, check out the [Configuration](#configuration) section below.
 You can either use the `--vars` command line parameter or the YAML config file `schemachange-config.yml`.
 For the command line version you can pass variables like this: `--vars '{"variable1": "value", "variable2": "value2"}'`.
 This parameter accepts a flat JSON object formatted as a string.
 Nested objects and arrays don't make sense at this point and aren't supported.

+Variables can also be extracted directly from the environment by using the `from_environ` Jinja custom filter.
+Environmental variables should be specified in the following form: `{{ variable | from_environ(<ENVIRONMENTAL_VARIABLE>) }}`.
+If `<ENVIRONMENTAL_VARIABLE>` is not found, the default `variable` is used.
+This default can either be provided as a string, or passed in used the `--vars` command line parameter.
+This approach is useful for adding secrets, such as access/secret keys for external stages.

 schemachange will replace any variable placeholders before running your change script code and will throw an error if it finds any variable placeholders that haven't been replaced.

 ### Jinja templating engine